 Trent came to Hall and Hall in the spring of 2003 after spending eight years with The Idaho Nature Conservancy where, as Lands Program Director, he was responsible for overseeing the chapter’s real estate activity around the state.
 Trent also served as the Conservancy’s field representative for central Idaho where he worked with local communities and landowners to preserve working ranchlands and resolve natural resource conflicts.
-He became a partner of Hall and Hall in March 2004 and is a licensed real estate broker in Idaho, Oregon and Montana.
+He became a partner of Hall and Hall in March 2004 and is a licensed real estate broker in Idaho, Montana, Oregon, North Carolina, and South Carolina.
 A native of Virginia, Trent graduated from Woodberry Forest School and earned his Bachelor of Arts degree in history from Hampden-Sydney College.
 Trent and his wife, Cecile, moved west to Idaho in 1994.
 Enjoyment of the outdoors is evident in Trent’s dedication to fly-fishing and upland bird hunting.
 Trent maintains strong ties to the southeast and is a trustee of The Duke Endowment based in Charlotte, NC and a committee member of the Josiah Charles Trent Memorial Foundation in Durham, NC.
-He currently serves on the Board of Directors of the Wood River Land Trust in Sun Valley and is past president.
+He is past president of the board of directors for the Wood River Land Trust and was an original board member of the Blaine County Land, Water, and Wildlife Program.
 Trent and Cecile have two children, a son Parker and a daughter Airey.

 Servicing the Following States